DiamondLightSource/pymalcolm/docs/tutorials/hello.rst

 So now would be a good time for a "Hello World" tutorial.

 Let's start with some terminology.
-A Malcolm application consists of a `Process` which hosts a number of `Block` instances.
-Each Block has a number of `Attribute` and `Method` instances that can be used to interact with it.
-The Process may also contain `ServerComms` that allow it to expose its Blocks to the outside world, and it may also contain `ClientComms` that link it to another Malcolm Process and allow access to its Blocks.
+A Malcolm application consists of a `process_` which hosts a number of `Blocks <block_>`.
+Each Block has a number of `Attributes <attribute_>` and `Methods <method_>` that can be used to interact with it.
+The Process may also contain `servercomms_` that allow it to expose its Blocks to the outside world, and it may also contain `clientcomms_` that link it to another Malcolm Process and allow access to its Blocks.

 Launching a Malcolm Process
 ---------------------------